11 Common Animals in the Great Smoky Mountains

 Source: @evolutionavery

 As the name suggests, the Northern Copperhead comes in copper, pink, and orange shades, with brown patches crossing the body.
-They grow up to 36 inches in length and have a copious body.
+They grow up to 36 inches in length and have a thick body.

 Generally, copperheads live on rocky, woody hillsides; they like to hide under leaf litter or large moist rocks in the Smoky Mountains.
 They feed on mice, small birds, snakes, frogs, and insects.
 The mating season is between spring and fall.
 Females give birth to litters averaging 1-10 young in late summer.

 Copperheads are shy and tend to hide from open view.
-They are deadly snakes, so do not approach or attempt to kill if you see one.
+They are venomous snakes, so do not approach or attempt to kill if you see one.
 They strike to bite!
 But only when provoked.
-Although their bite is not lethal, it causes intense pain.
+Although their bite is rarely fatal, it causes intense pain and requires medical attention.

 Timber Rattlesnakes